tustin2121/James_Somerton_Transcripts/_videos/fzN9x4XgtwY.md

 </from>
 <comment {% include commenter for=tobi %}>

-James mentions *The War Widow*, a 1976 movie about a woman falling in love with another woman during World War I, but skips over the passage that discusses it.
+James mentions *The War Widow*, a 1976 movie about a woman falling in love with another woman during World War I, <span stat:id="y-exclusion">but skips over</span> <span stat:id="y-misogyny">the passage that discusses it</span>.

 </comment>
 </compare>